 - How To Use the H1B Visa Employer Search in Goinglobal

 - The Career & Internship Fairs host employers who indicate that they hire international students.
-Check the fair directory in Wildcat Careers fair for that information.
+Check the fair directory in Handshake fair for that information.

 UNH Resources for International Students

 - Office of International Students and Scholars (OISS): visas, employment, legal, transition issues.
 Contacts: Thuy Nquyen, Leila Paje-Manalo, Elizabeth Webber